mrakgr/The-Spiral-Language/readme.md

 ```
 Anything in Spiral can be passed as an argument, and since that includes functions it also applies to partial active patterns.

-The output of the compiled program is rather large, but it will be reproduced in bulk as an example this time to show that all the loops are being unfolded correctly.
+The output of the compiled program is rather large, but it will be reproduced in bulk as an example this time to show that all the loops are being unfolded correctly into tail recursive functions.
 ```
 type Tuple0 =
     struct